-Actually I had let customers use the staff toilet from time to time, particularly if they were parents with little kids.
+In retrospect this was a strange thing to expect to be all right.
+But I’d let customers use the staff toilet from time to time, particularly if they were parents with little kids.
 But I conceded defeat and left.
-I had become one of the cattle.
+I’d become one of the cattle.

 After I started writing this I visited my hometown again to retrace my steps.

 The area around the first branch I worked in had changed.
 It wasn’t exactly upmarket, but there was a hip-looking burger joint, and the petrol station where I once bought tuna sandwiches was now owned by Marks and Spencer and sold hummus and wraps.

 It took me a moment to recognise Gameplayer.
 It had become an Asian food store.
 The basement, once the site of Frank’s mysterious rituals, had a framed Betty Boop poster in the window; from the street it looked like a nice flat.
 Inside the shop the stained red carpet was now classy black tiling, and the shelves were full of instant noodles and soy sauce.

 It was a nice shop.
 Someone had spent money on it.

 I bought some banana Pocky and ate it as I walked to the other branch.
 It hadn’t changed much on the outside, but inside were small improvements.
 The counter had been refurbished and extended, making the place look even more fortified.
 The shelves were organised by genre and title; I later learnt the old shelving had finally split and collapsed on someone.
 There was a modest selection of retro games in a display cabinet, complete with a limited-edition Pikachu Nintendo 64 running on a little TV set.
 There had been a few old cartridges knocking about in my day, but back then you couldn’t give them away; retro hadn’t been invented yet.
 There were no fruit machines.